 Water testing is essential to maintain and confirm excellent water quality in aquaponics systems.
 Bacteria cannot be seen or measured directly, so water testing is the only way to diagnose bacteria's health and activity.

-In new aquaponics systems, water should be tested daily because DO, pH levels, ammonia, and nitrate levels must be closely monitored to make daily adjustments until you achieve the desired result.
+In new aquaponics systems, water should be tested daily because the DO, pH levels, ammonia, and nitrate levels must be closely monitored to make daily adjustments until you achieve the desired result.
 Once the balance is established, you can start cutting your testing back at least once a week.

 There are many simple water quality test kits available for aquaponics.
 For a home grower, aquarium test kits or color change test kits that are reasonably priced but make accurate measurements will work.